-Today, because it’s the first weekend in August, and because zucchini is currently filling counter tops, fireplace mantels, and bedside tables throughout the nation, I thought I should share my best zucchini recipes!
+Today, because it’s July 27, and because zucchini is currently filling counter tops, fireplace mantels, and bedside tables throughout the nation, I thought I should share my best zucchini recipes!
 All of ’em are guaranteed to please:

 How I Freeze Zucchini.
 Wanna enjoy the taste of summer squash all winter long?
 Then do what I do, and shred, salt, squeeze, and bag your zukes.
 This method works well for yellow squash, too.
 Here’s the step-by-step:

 Angelic Zucchini Fritters.
 These fritters are so delicious I could marry them.
 They are crunchy on the outside, and soft and voluptuous within.
 Here’s the recipe:

 Veggie Tian.
 This is the famous “tian” of vegetables, where zucchini, yellow squash, and red potatoes are thinly sliced and arranged in a swirling pattern.
 For a chic and delicious side dish or vegetarian main course, I like to bake the veggies above a bed of caramelized onions and garlic, and below a blanket of Gruyere cheese.
 It’s an easy dish to make!
 Here’s the step-by-step:

 Zoodles and Yoodles with Garlic.
 Pasta without carbs?
 You bet!
 Use a julienne peeler to make thin strips of zucchini (‘zoodles”) and yellow squash (“yoodles”), and saute them with garlic for just 60 seconds.
 Fast, easy, and super-duper delicious.
 My step-by-step recipe: